eXp World (EXPI)

 12. Is Now The Time To Buy eXp World?

-eXp World’s P/E ratio based on the next 12 months is 11.9x.
-At this valuation, there’s a lot of good news priced in - we think there are better investment opportunities out there.
+eXp World’s EV-to-EBITDA ratio based on the next 12 months is 13.4x.
+This valuation tells us it’s a bit of a market darling with a lot of good news priced in - we think there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.